Shrestha04/Symptom-Analyzer/README.md

 ---

 ## ✨ Usage
-To run the app locally:python main.py
+To run the app locally: python main.py

 Then open your browser and go to: http://localhost:5000

 ---

 ## 🤖 Gemini Health Chatbot
-- The /chatbot route of the app provides a conversational chatbot using Gemini 2.0 Flash model.
+The /chatbot route of the app provides a conversational chatbot using Gemini 2.0 Flash model.

-- Users can interact with the bot for any health queries, emotional support, mental health guidance, or general wellness conversation.
+Users can interact with the bot for any health queries, emotional support, mental health guidance, or general wellness conversation.

 ---